 The ER doc and staff greeted me.
-Five years as a hospital phlebotomist, co-workers tend to recognize you, even horizontal without your lab coat.
+Nearly five years as a hospital phlebotomist, co-workers tend to recognize you, even horizontal without your lab coat.
 I wondered if my face was as red as the flashing ambulance lights, or my sticky left hand.

-Trauma doctor and part-time local vintner, “Bonnie, next time wear a helmet.”
+Trauma doctor and part-time local vintner: “Bonnie, next time wear a helmet.”
 Yes, okay, I got it.
 Cool.
 But, wait, a helmet?
 Not in the crowd I ride with.
 Not cool.
 Rationale?
-Un-helmeted Cowboy, “Remember Christopher Reeves?
+I flashed back to the Un-helmeted Cowboy at a horse training one year: “Remember Christopher Reeves?
 If he wasn’t wearing a helmet, his neck would not have taken the force of the fall.
 The energy would have gone somewhere else.”
 Hmm, lemme see, a crushed skull is better?

 “Shoot him,” I commanded to my friend’s husband as my gurney rolled down the hall to the CT scan room.
 I was mad at myself for getting on him when my gut said Don’t less than an hour before the devil possessed an old Vega.
 While Kitt was still tied to the trailer, I had barely managed to get his attention long enough to get him saddled up.
 I was mad I had made another riding mistake.
 I had been living with the frequent sharp jab in my thoracic rib area from another day I’d met the plowed ground ungracefully.
-I was confused about my feelings towards my best friend whose poor riding etiquette played a part in the street scene.
 I was mad at Kitt.
 For being a spaz when I needed to trust him.
 Thankfully my friends recognized a Gorked Bonnie when they saw one, and so, the rascal lived to graze another day.